Government & Public Safety13 min read

 Eligibility Requirements

-To become a notary public in Florida, you must meet all of the following requirements:
+To become a notary public in Florida, you must meet all of the following requirements under Fla.
+Stat. §117.01:

-2. Residency: Must be a legal resident of the State of Florida
+2. Residency: Must be a legal resident of the State of Florida, and residency must be maintained throughout the entire 4-year commission term.

-3. Citizenship: US citizens and permanent legal residents are eligible (Florida is one of the few states that extends eligibility to non-citizens with permanent resident status)
+3. Citizenship: No US citizenship requirement.
+Permanent resident aliens (green card holders) who are Florida residents may apply, typically with a recorded Declaration of Domicile.
+Florida is one of the few states that extends eligibility to non-citizens with permanent resident status.

-5. Education: Must complete a 3-hour notary education course from a state-approved provider
+6. Education: First-time applicants must complete a 3-hour notary education course (detailed below).

 • Types of notarial acts (acknowledgments, oaths, jurats)